Chua Chu Kang Secondary School

 Chua Chu Kang Secondary School (CCKSS) is a co-educational government secondary school in Choa Chu Kang, Singapore.
 Founded in 1992, the integrated government school offers secondary education under three academic streams, which leads to the Singapore-Cambridge GCE Ordinary Level or the Singapore-Cambridge GCE Normal Level examinations.
-The school would be merged with Teck Whye Secondary School (TWSS) in 2023, with the new school taking on the current name, Chua Chu Kang Secondary School.
+The school merged with Teck Whye Secondary School (TWSS) in 2023.

 History

 Founding and pre-merger (1992–2022)

 Chua Chu Kang Secondary School (CCKSS) was founded in 1992 with a staff strength of only 10 teachers.
 A cohort of 318 Express stream and Normal (Academic) stream students joined the school in 1993 as the pioneer batch of students.

 The school consistently pushed for higher standards, and was one of the top 20 Value-Added schools under the official ranking by the Ministry of Education in 2003.
 The school developed a niche in the area of Youth and Community Leadership as the school's Learning for Life Programme.

 In 2012, the school celebrated its 20th anniversary and a series of videos was produced to commemorate the event.